cairneym/DefenceInDepth/01_LockDownAccess/Exercise1_Guidance.md

 #### Catch Up

 If you need to get to this stage directly, there is an ARM Template and script file in the **Solution\CatchUp** subdirectory of this section.
-This script will deploy to the current Resource Groups and will try to delete any respurces that don;t appear in the Template.
+This script will deploy to the current Resource Groups and will try to delete any resources that don't appear in the Template.
 Note however that some resources cannot be deleted even if they are no longer defined in the Template - these are know as *Proxy Resources*.
 SQL Server IP Firewall Rules are one such resources an so there is an extra PowerShell script command to remove these before applying the Template.